tyleroneil72/tyleroneil72/README.md

 Honours Bachelor of Science, Computer Science and Pure Mathematics
 September 2019 - April 2022 | Mississauga, ON

-- Relevant Courses: Introduction to Computer Programming, Introduction to Computer Science, Introduction to Mathematical Proofs
+- Relevant Courses: Introduction to Computer Programming, Introduction to Computer Science, Introduction to Mathematical Proofs, Calculus, Logic
 - Active in the UTM MCSS (Mathematical and Computational Sciences Society)
 - Participated in the UofT Hart House chess club